arunkumar231105/arunkumar231105/README.md

 **Internship:** Currently working as a Front-End Developer at a High-Tech Software House and Training Centre.

-**University Project:** Served as a team member in the IT Department for ZabeFest-2025 at my university.
+**University Tech Event:** Served as a team member in the IT Department for ZabeFest-2025 at my university.

 **Remote Internships:** Completed two 4-week internships in Java and C++ during my university's first year.